 For the dry rub:

-- Remove the neck, giblets, and liver from the cavity of the turkey and reserve neck for gravy.
+- Remove the neck, giblets, and liver from the cavity of the turkey and reserve the neck for gravy.
 Pat the turkey dry with paper towels inside and out.
 Season well inside and out with the dry rub, ensuring to get into all the creases and crevices.

 - Place the turkey on a rack over a sheet pan and refrigerate for at least an hour, up to 12 hours.